MarkHedleyJones/dmenu-extended/README.md

     cd dmenu-4.5 && \
     make && \
     sudo make install && \
-    echo "\ndmenu has been installed"
+    echo "dmenu has been installed"

 ### Downloading and installing dmenu-extended